Alkimik9000/api-start-express-ts/README.md

 To install the project on your local machine, follow these steps:

-1. Open either the terminal or command prompt, depending on your operating system.
+1. Open either the Terminal or Command Prompt, depending on your operating system.

-2. Navigate to the directory where the project will be installed using the `cd` command in your terminal.
+2. Navigate to the directory where the project will be installed using the `cd` command in your Terminal or Command Prompt.

-3. To clone the repository, enter the following command in your terminal or command prompt.
+3. To clone the repository, enter the following command in your Terminal or Command Prompt.

      ```
      git clone https://github.com/Alkimik9000/api-start-express-ts